swcarpentry/shell-novice/_episodes/05-loop.md

 Due to the amount of data in each line, the output is visually confusing.

 We would like to print out the class (high-level classification) for the species in each file.
-Class is given in the second column.
+Class is given in the fifth column.
-For each file, we would need to execute the command `cut -f 6` and pipe this to `sort` and `uniq`.
+For each file, we would need to execute the command `cut -f 5` and pipe this to `sort` and `uniq`.
 We’ll use a loop to solve this problem, but first let’s look at the general form of a loop, using the pseudo-code below: